qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadlayer.rst

 PostGIS rasters, similar to PostGIS vectors, can be added to a project using a URI string.
 It is efficient to keep a reusable dictionary of strings for the database connection parameters.
-Editing those strings for the applicable connection.
+This makes it easy to edit the dictionary for the applicable connection.
-The dictionary is then loaded into an empty URI, before adding the raster.
+The dictionary is then encoded into a URI using the 'postgresraster' provider metadata object.
+After that the raster can be added to the project.

 .. testcode:: loadlayer